-Describe how the district will support, Webster County Head Start students are served through the Head Start coordinate, and integrate services with early Program in Marion County.
-In the Spring of each year, the Head Start childhood programs at the district or school Program brings students to our building in an effort to help them transition to level, including plans for transition of our building as Pre-K students.
-Bright from the Start supports our participants in such programs to local Pre-Kindergarten program through finance and guidelines.
-Our Pre-K elementary school programs. students are located on the same hall as our other primary students and experience similar experiences and know the teachers as they see them daily.
+Webster County Head Start students are served through the Head Start Program in Marion County.
+In the Spring of each year, the Head Start Program brings students to our building in an effort to help them transition to our building as Pre-K students.
+Due to the pandemic, the Head Start program has not brought students into the building.
+Hopefully, visitations will resume in 2022-2023.
+Bright from the Start supports our Pre-Kindergarten program through finance and guidelines.
+Our Pre-K students are located on the same hall as our other primary students and experience similar experiences and know the teachers as they see them daily.
 Our primary level teachers have team meetings weekly to plan for instruction and activities to support our primary students.